Lyinggg/ecem202a_project/docs/report.md

 ## 1.6.
 Requirements for Success

 To perform the project, we need programming skills related to Arduino, Raspberry Pi, and iOS development.
 We need to implement circuits that receive signals and control motors / steering gears.
 We also need to use CAD to design and 3D print the components we need for the auto-feeder.
-Basic knowledge of network IoT are also required.
+Basic knowledge of network IoT is also required.

 Resources we need include:
 Cameras, Load Cell Module, 3D printer, Arduino Nano 33 BLE Sense Raspberry Pi Model 3 B, softwares (see 9.c) and corresponding online documents.